NullTale/GradientMapFilter/README.md

 > gradietn alpha - color of the original image

 ## Part of Artwork Project
-All effects can work individually or as a part of [VolFx](https://github.com/NullTale/VolFx) framework
+All effects can work individually or as a part of [VolFx](https://github.com/NullTale/VolFx)

 * [Vhs](https://github.com/NullTale/VhsFx)
 * [OldMovie](https://github.com/NullTale/OldMovieFx)